Main Walk: 15½ km (9.6 miles). Four hours 5 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 8 hours.

 In 600m you come to a cluster of new houses and fork left, passing an ornamental pond on the right.
 At the end of the tarmac continue on a gravel driveway, with another house on the right.
-After passing its garden the main drive turns half-left but you turn right here onto a tree-lined track between a wooden fence and a hedge (not quite in the direction indicated by the footpath signpost).
+After passing its garden the main drive turns half-left but you turn right here onto a tree-lined track between a wooden fence and a hedge (the footpath signpost was slightly awry at the time of writing).

 The track soon comes to the edge of Surrey Downs golf course.
 Take great care here as golfers may be driving across your path from a nearby tee on the left.
 Cross the fairway when it is safe to do so and continue along a wide strip of mown grass.
 The rest of this 300m stretch across the golf course is easier: there are no more fairways to cross.